bpradipt/sandboxed-containers-operator/docs/FEATURE-GATES.md

   name: osc-feature-gates
   namespace: openshift-sandboxed-containers-operator
 data:
   timeTravel: "true"
-  quantumEntanglementSync: "false"
-  autoHealingWithAI: "true"
 ```

-In this example, `timeTravel` is explicitly enabled, while
+In this example, `timeTravel` is explicitly enabled,
-`quantumEntanglementSync` is disabled, and `autoHealingWithAI` is enabled,
 showcasing how to manage the state of each feature individually.
 Regardless the
 default values they have.